Applied Behavior Analysis Technician® (ABAT®) Requirements

 Ongoing supervision requirements

 Each Applied Behavior Analysis Technician (ABAT) is required to meet with his/her supervisor for 5% of the time they provide direct services to a client, every 90-day period.
-The 5% supervision may be performed remotely, using a HIPAA-compliant video conferencing program; however, one of the contacts must be in-person for a minimum of 1 hour.
-If this requirement places a hardship on the service provider or supervisor, or if it jeopardizes the provision of services, an alternative arrangement can be made with approval of the QABA Board.
-To request a variance to this requirement, a formal statement must include the specific circumstances that present a hardship or jeopardize services.
+The 5% supervision may be performed remotely, using a HIPAA-compliant video conferencing program; however, one of the contacts must be in-person or live via HIPAA-compliant video conferencing for a minimum of 1 (one) hour.

 QABA requires one professional recommendation which focuses on your qualifications and experience working with and supporting individuals diagnosed with autism spectrum disorders.
 You may choose which evaluator, supervisor or administrator provides the recommendation.